-Gender – It has been noted that women seek treatment more easily compared to men, and therefore, they are more likely to be diagnosed for potentially fatal conditions at an early stage hence minimizing the risk of death.
+Gender – It has been noted that women seek treatment more easily compared to men, and therefore, they are more likely to be diagnosed with potentially fatal conditions at an early stage hence minimizing the risk of death.
 They are therefore offered more favorable life premiums.

 Age – It is recommended that you purchase a life insurance policy when you are still young since the younger you are the lower the premium and vice versa.
-Young individuals are healthier while the older folks are more susceptible to diseases
+Young individuals are healthier while older folks are more susceptible to diseases

 Height and Weight – life insurance providers also look at height and weight so as to determine your body mass index (BMI).
 This is vital in assessing your fitness and general health.
 Obese persons are highly likely to experience weight-related conditions that influence how life premiums are computed.

 Medical History – this is both individual and family history.
-Your past health conditions and experiences are a critical factor in the computation of a life insurance policy.
+Your past health conditions and experiences are a critical factors in the computation of a life insurance policy.
 Your health conditions (current or older), your family disease history, and medical disorders are some of the determining factors.
 Having said that, the degree to which your medical history impacts your premium calculations relies on the magnitude or severity of your past illnesses, or the medical condition you are currently suffering from.